mas-4/minimalpairs/README.md

 Instead of emailing him for it (which would be obnoxious), I figured I'd just break out BeautifulSoup4 and parse it myself into 4 fields:

+1. The 1st word
+2. The 1st word's IPA
+3. The 2nd word
+4. The 2nd word's IPA

+This went off without a hitch.

+The next step is to get all of the audio files.
+They are conveniently labelled with esoteric id names, which will help in identifying them when I convert them into anki, but for $12 (at six months) I have a 500 requests per day rate limit.
+What's worse is that each audio file's time to be downloaded is limited to two hours (they're one time links, I guess).
+And, finally, each audio file download also counts toward my requests.
+There are 3792 pairs, which is 7584 words, and for any word there may be 4-5 pronunciations.
+If we average at 3 that's 22,752 downloads, which does not include the requests to get the files (which will require 7,584 requests), which ends up being 30,336 requests.
+That will take me 2 months to download.

+I'm going to restart, and create a list of only the minimal pairs I care about (since I know the difference between n and m).

+It's starting to feel like I would have been better off just scraping like a jerk than buying the api.

 [0]: https://fluent-forever.com/product/fluent-forever-pronunciation-trainer/
 [1]: https://www.reddit.com/r/German/comments/2przo1/a_review_of_fluent_forever_foreign_language/
 [2]: https://ankiweb.net/shared/info/932662308